This article discusses three planning terms: Exit Planning, pre-sale planning, and pre-sale due diligence. Here’s how we define each:

 - Exit Planning is for every owner, regardless of Exit Path.
 It involves setting goals, assessing the Asset Gap, building and protecting business value, picking an Exit Path, and designing the transfer.

-- Pre-sale planning applies only to those owners who have chosen a sale to a third party as the Exit Path best able to achieve their goals.
+- Pre-sale planning applies only to owners who have chosen a sale to a third party as the Exit Path best able to achieve their goals.
 It is essentially the same as Exit Planning, modified only to include using a transaction intermediary to estimate business value rather than a business appraiser.

 Benefits of Pre-Sale Due Diligence